Arts & Life

 The percentage of tests that are positive, referred to as the positivity rate or test positive proportion by the province, shows the infection rate among those tested for the virus.
 This is another indicator for the extent of infections within Manitoba.
 A higher positivity rates indicates that the virus is widespread in the population.

-Another important statistic is per capita value, which helps compare something among groups of different sizes.
+Another important statistic is per capita value, which helps compare a value among groups of different sizes.
 Generally speaking, more populous provinces will have more tests, positive cases and deaths, simply because there are more people.
 To effectively compare provinces with different populations, we determine how many tests, cases and deaths there are for each person in the province.
 Per-capita data is usually reported per 100,000 people to avoid using tiny decimal values.

-Tracking the growth of reported COVID-19 cases in Canada, from the fiftieth case onward, illustrates possible trajectories based on other provinces that are further along the COVID-19 timeline.
+Tracking the growth of reported COVID-19 cases in Canada, from the tenth case onward, illustrates possible trajectories based on other provinces that are further along the COVID-19 timeline.
 Manitoba, along with other less populated provinces, follows a gentler curve.